junxit/us-congress-bills-110/metadata.md

 - 2008-02-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S904-913)
 - 2008-02-12 — See also S.2248.
 - 2008-02-12 — Senate struck all after the Enacting Clause and substituted the language of S.2248 amended.
+- 2008-02-13 — Message on Senate action sent to the House.
+- 2008-03-12 — Rules Committee Resolution H. Res.
+1041 Reported to House.
+Rule provides for consideration of H.R.
+3773 with 1 hour and 40 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions.
+The resolution waives all points of order against the motion except those arising under clause 10 of rule XXI.
+Upon the adoption of the resolution it shall be in order to move that the House agree to the Senate amendment to H.R.
+3773 with an amendment.
+- 2008-03-14 — DEBATE - Pursuant to the provisions of H. Res.
+1041, the House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+3773 with an amendment.
+- 2008-03-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-14 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 213 - 197, 1 Present (Roll no. 145). (text as House agreed to Senate amendment: CR H1729-1742)
+- 2008-03-14 — Pursuant to the provisions of H. Res.
+1041, the House moved to agree with an amendment to the Senate amendment. (consideration: CR H1720-1742)
+- 2008-03-14 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 213 - 197, 1 Present (Roll no. 145).(text as House agreed to Senate amendment: CR H1729-1742)
+- 2008-03-14 — Rule H. Res.
+1041 passed House.
+- 2008-03-14 — The previous question was ordered pursuant to the rule. (consideration: CR H1760)